 Traditional burial practices, misinformation about how the virus spreads and fear contributed to the vulnerability of Sierra Leone and more than 9 000 cases of the disease were recorded.
 The death toll and personal tragedy have been enormous.
 Families, livelihoods, the economy, the health and education systems and the fabric of society have again been devastated.
 Today, in 2016, the crisis is over but, while the people are strong and resilient, the effects are long-lasting and another long, hard recovery process is ahead.

 The national health system is struggling to rebuild.
 It comprises a network of health facilities, including District Hospitals, Community Health Centres and Maternal and Child Health Clinics.
 Many facilities are under-staffed, inadequately equipped and lacking clean water, proper toilets and hygiene practices.

 Sierra Leone is reliant on international support, particularly with healthcare and education.
 Despite their struggles, the people are among the friendliest and most optimistic you could meet.
 Visitors are invariably impacted by the poverty and inspired by their warm hospitality, cheerful smiles, strong faith and community values, and gratitude for what they have.

 A visit to Sierra Leone is both captivating and heartbreaking.
 It is not a popular tourist destination, though your tourist dollars are welcome.
 The experience could well change your view of life, make you appreciate more the comforts and benefits of the developed world, and perhaps make you promise never to complain again.
-At the same time, there is so much the developed world can learn from these cheerful, innovative people.
+At the same time, there is so much the developed world can learn from its cheerful, innovative people.
 You can appreciate the power of community and spiritual values, the working model of religious tolerance, the pervading optimism and a sense of freedom from over-regulation.
 Above all, there may be a fresh realisation of how little you really need to be happy.

 A picture paints 1000 words….